Master's Program Requirements

 - The MS Thesis is expected to have the length and content that is comprarable to a peer reviewed journal article or equivalent.
 Computer Science MS Theses are expected to be comparable to a conference paper or presentation.

 - MS Thesis formatting guidelines can be found here.
-Submit your thesis for a format check to Sondra Auerbach two weeks prior to your defense.
 The College of Engineering follows the specifications of Wayne State University's Graduate School for dissertation manuscript formatting which includes guidelines for margins, spacing, pagination, and the order of parts.

-- Immediately following the MS Thesis defense, the thesis manuscript must be submitted electronically to the the College of Engineering Assistant Dean, along with the signed Final Defense Report.
+- Immediately following the MS Thesis defense, the thesis manuscript must be submitted electronically to the Graduate School.
+Please follow the instructions on the Graduate School Masters Thesis page.

 - More information on the MS Thesis can be found via your department's Graduate Handbook or the Graduate School.